-The REMIT Regulation has indirect linkages with emission market.
+The REMIT Regulation has indirect linkages with the carbon market.

-The extension of the market manipulation and insider trading prohibitions in MAR will expressly exempt "wholesale energy products" as defined in Article 2(4) of REMIT.
+The extension of the market manipulation and insider trading prohibitions in MAR expressly exempts "wholesale energy products" as defined in Article 2(4) of REMIT.

 REMIT establishes a framework applying to wholesale energy products encompassing spot and derivative contracts in electricity and gas.

-While the REMIT obligation to publish inside information applies to both spot and derivative contracts in electricity and gas, the prohibitions of insider trading and market manipulation do not apply to financial instruments (i.e. derivatives in electricity and gas) where at the moment the Market Abuse Directive, in the future MAR, prevail and financial regulators are the competent authorities.
+While the REMIT obligation to publish inside information applies to both spot and derivative contracts in electricity and gas, the prohibitions of insider trading and market manipulation do not apply to financial instruments (i.e. derivatives in electricity and gas) where MAR prevails and financial regulators are the competent authorities.